kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 ## Using references in your migration files

-The Yaml definitions support setting references of values of certain attributes, that you can retrieve in the subsequent migration steps.
+The Yaml definitions support setting 'references' to the results of the execution of a migration step, that can be retrieved and used in the subsequent migration steps.

-Setting a reference is the same as creating a new variable - you decide its name, and which value it will hold (the value is taken from the entity currently being created / updated).
-Once the reference is set, you can use make use of its value in other steps.
+Setting a reference is the same as creating a new variable - you decide its name, and which value it will hold (the value is taken from the entity currently being created / updated / deleted / loaded).
+Once the reference is set, you can make use of its value in other steps.

 For example, you could set a reference to the location id of a folder that you create and then use that as the parent location for creating articles in that folder.